The causes of Fundamentalism

 Stage 1: Traditional Society

 Traditional societies whose economies are dominated by subsistence farming.
 Such societies have little wealth to invest and have limited access to modern industry and technology.
-Rostow argued that at this stage there are cultural barriers to development (see sheet 6)
+Rostow argued that at this stage there are cultural barriers to development such as collectivism (outlined above).

 Stage 2: The preconditions for take off